zipmark/okcomputer/README.markdown

 OkComputer has changed its namespace from `OKComputer` (uppercase K) to `OkComputer` (lowercase k) as of version 0.7.0.
 Please update your configuration accordingly.

-#### Deprecation of Check#call

-Versions before 0.2.0 implemented a "#call" method which returned the message.
-This has been deprecated and will be removed in a future version.
-Please define a #check method which calls `mark_failure` and `mark_message` as appropriate.
-In the meantime, OkComputer displays a warning and uses the result of the #call method as the message.

 #### Breaking Changes of JSON Output

 Versions before 0.6.0 did not include whether a given check succeeded.